 DW01A Battery protection Chip

-The DW01A chip is a battery protection device for a single cell Lithium Ion battery and it protects the cell from over and under charging, reverse connection and short circuit.
-You can typically find this chip on TP4056 breakout boards (Lithium ion charger chip).
+The DW01A chip is a battery protection device for a single cell Lithium Ion battery protecting the cell from over and under charging (by controlling maximum and minimum voltage to the cell), reverse connection, short circuit and it can prevent deep discharge of the battery.

 Battery Protection